Skip to main content

 Annual Inspection $75 – $200

-Permit fees are higher in cities like Boulder and Denver, where stricter building codes apply.
+Permits cost more in cities like Boulder and Denver, where the building codes are stricter.

 Operating Costs